University hall

 The hall in the past

 It was originally used by weavers for selling cloth.
-Shortly after the establishment of the university in 1425, the city put part of the building at the disposal of the colleges as a classroom.
+After the establishment of the university in 1425, the city put part of the building at the disposal of the colleges as a classroom.

 The Fire of Leuven